 Debra was the Group CEO Household Goods for Greenlit Brands overseeing Fantastic Furniture, Plush, OMF and Freedom, and was also an Executive Director on the Board until March 2020 when she transitioned into semi-retirement.
 She has more than 30 years' experience in General Management, Retail Operations, Organisational Design, Human Resources and Change Management.
 Prior to this, Debra had a career with Woolworths spanning more than a decade during which she was the first female to lead a trading division.
-Debra is also a member of the Chief Executive Women's (CEW) organisation as well as holding the position of Non-Executive Director on the Board of the Shaver Shop (ASX: SSG).
+Debra is also a member of the Chief Executive Women's (CEW) organisation.